 Simple takeaway

 If the file changed in a way that changes production reality, expect the quote to change too.
 That is not drama.
 That is basic scope control.
-The smoother you label revisions and explain what moved, the faster the shop can tell you whether the original quote still works.

 Next step: if the file is still moving, keep it in the revision lane.
 If the update is now the real release version, move straight into quote approval and sample approval so the new file does not get lost between quote, test, and release.